quincylin1/futubot/Strategy/README.md

 <div align="center" style="width:70%">
   <img src="../imgs/BollingerBands.png"/>
   </div>
   <p align = "center">Figure 4: Bollinger Bands strategy.
 The Bollinger Bands region is filled with pale blue.
 A sell signal is triggered when the close price breaks above the upper line, and a buy signal is triggered when the close price breaks below the lower line.
-(Image courtesy to Investopedia)</p>
+(Image courtesy of Investopedia)</p>
 </figure>

 #### References